braverock/FactorAnalytics/README.md

 - multiple imputation methods for simulating returns and backfilling unequal histories
 - functions to create tabular displays of risk and performance reports

+## Installing FactorAnalytics

+Install from source is the preferred method of installation.
+To do so, your local git installation will need to support **git large file storage (LFS)**.
+Instruction for installing LFS can be found **[HERE](https://docs.github.com/en/github/managing-large-files/versioning-large-files/installing-git-large-file-storage)**

+Plenty of documentation exists for cloning github repos and building R packages locally.
+A simple search specifying your IDE and OS should do.

+Note a bug in `remotes`/`devtools` prevents the package from being loaded using `install_github("braverock/FactorAnalytics")`.
+Please see [r-lib/remotes/issues/637](https://github.com/r-lib/remotes/issues/637).

 ## Fundamental Factor Scores from S&P Global Market Intelligence